genomicepidemiology/flankophile/README.md

 #### Sample input list

-Your sample input data must consist of a number of assemblies or genemes in multifasta format.
+Your sample input data must consist of a number of assemblies or genomes in multifasta format.
 One multifasta per sample.
 You can input as many samples as wanted.
 You have to use either an assembly or a contig input file.
+Instead of entire assemblies you can also use induvidual bins from a binned assembly.
+It does not matter, any collection of contigs in a multifasta file will work.

-**Assembly level analysis**
+**Assembly/bin level analysis**

 The recommended way is to use assembly-level analysis.
-This is when you want to analyse the entire assembly and not analyse only a subset of the contigs in each assembly.
-An assembly can also be an individual bin from binned data, or it can be a fasta of unbinned contigs.
+This is when you want to analyse the entire assembly/bin and not analyse only a subset of the contigs in the multifasta.
 The input file is a tsv file with two columns.
 The first column has to be a unique name for each input fasta, for example, "sample_1" or "e.coli_bin_32".

 The second column is the full path to the fasta file, including the file name.
 The pipeline will ignore lines that start with #.
 This is useful if you want to add human-readable headers between different datasets in the file.
 In [test_input_assemblies_list_small.tsv](input/example_input_files/test_input_assemblies_list_small.tsv) you can see an example of an assembly level input file.

 **Config level analysis**

-Three columns.
+You can use this type op input files if you are only interested in a specific contigs from each multifasta.
+This may be relavant if for example you have used a tool to analyse which contigs in a assembly/bin that are from plasmids and now you only want to run flankophile on those contigs.
+The format is a tsv file with three columns.
 One line per contig.
-The first column has to be a unique name for each input fasta.
+The first column contains a nickname for the input fasta.
+It has to be a unique for each input fasta but contigs from the same assembly/bin will have the same name in collumn 1.
 The second is the name of the contig.
+This has to be unique for each input fasta.
 The third column is the full path to the fasta.
 In [test_input_contig_list_small.tsv](input/example_input_files/test_input_contig_list_small.tsv) you can see an example of a contig level input file.